TGuillerme/dispRity/README.md

 All patch notes can be seen [here](https://github.com/TGuillerme/dispRity/blob/master/patch_notes.md).

 ## Using dispRity
-Here is a really quick go through demo see the detailed vignette [here (in .Rnw)](https://github.com/TGuillerme/dispRity/blob/master/doc/dispRity-tutorial.Rnw) or [here (in .pdf)](https://github.com/TGuillerme/dispRity/blob/master/dispRity-tutorial.0.1.0.pdf) for more details.
+Here is a really quick go through demo see the detailed vignette below.

 ````r
 ## Loading the package and the demo data